me-AC/upraised-imf-phoenix/README.md

 3. Create a PostgreSQL database named 'imf_gadgets'

 4. Configure environment variables:
-   - Copy `.env.example` to `.env`
-   - Update with your database credentials and JWT secret
+   - Create a .env with your database credentials and JWT secret

 5. Start the server:
    ```bash